 The class snickered.

-“That’s a terrible thing to thin.”
+“That’s a terrible thing to think.”
 Ms. Greene gasped.
 “Rainy days can be a beautiful thing.
 If it didn’t rain, the plants wouldn’t grow, and there would be very little life on this planet.”

-She walked between their desks and continued, “No, what I learned is that everyone in this class, other than Dennis, are inspired on rainy days.”
+She walked between their desks and continued.
+“No, what I learned is that no one in this class, other than Dennis, is inspired on rainy days.”

 “What’s inspired?”
 Ava asked.